 This is Week #29 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 I will admit that since starting this blog, I don't often make the same thing twice.
 If I do make something more than once, its status automatically becomes Excellent.
 This lemon pie?
 EXCELLENT.
 It is insanely delicious and will be made again and again in my kitchen.
 My husband and I each took a bite and simultaneously went, "Ohhhh!
 MMMmmm!"
 We agreed that it tastes like Key Lime Pie's first cousin, Key Lemon Pie.
 And then we fought over the rest of the piece.